 It is necessary to implement measures aimed at solving this problematic situation, accompanied by more dynamic decisions, to achieve greater decentralization and elimination of regulations and restrictions that currently limit the development of productive forces and do not favor the expected results in updating the model Cuban economic

-The objective conditions indicate that the pace of recovery, growth and sustained economic development has not been achieved; what would have allowed, on the basis of this growth, create the conditions to take progressive steps in monetary unification in the business sector and the population.
+The objective conditions indicate that the pace of recovery, growth and sustained economic development has not been achieved; what would have allowed, based on this growth, create the conditions to take progressive steps in monetary unification in the business sector and the population.

 It is necessary to break the vicious circle between low wages and low levels of production (productivity).
 The devaluation of the Cuban peso (as part of the monetary and exchange unification process, in business) could be a way to break this circle since companies -particularly the state sector- could increase wages and thus incentivize their workers to increase production.